 Age-related macular degeneration (AMD) is one of the leading causes of vision impairment among older adults in the United States.
-It tends to cause vision loss in the center of one’s vision, making it difficult to recognize people’s faces or to read books or the newspaper.
-Advances in the diagnosis and treatment of AMD over the past decade have improved the chances of preserving or even regaining vision, and maintaining independence in daily living activities.
+It leads to vision loss typically in the center of one’s vision, making it difficult to recognize faces or to read books or newspapers.
+Advances in the diagnosis and treatment of AMD over the past decade have improved the chances of preserving or even regaining vision and maintaining independence in daily living activities.

 Eventually, these areas in the retina where fluid or blood have leaked may eventually form scar tissue.
 As a result, blind spots may form in the center of the vision.

 What increases the risk for age-related macular degeneration?

 There are several factors that contribute to an increased risk for age-related macular degeneration.
 Those include:

 - Family history of macular degeneration